bmrz2019/fdroidclassic/README.md

 * App auto install via repo push
 * The tile based UI (at least until it becomes far more stable)
 * The old xml based index support will be dropped
-* Support for older Android versions.
+* Support for very old version of Android (< 4.0).
 Too hard to maintain :-/.

 ## Building with Gradle